Nexon slips after Tokyo IPO, may sting Zynga debut

 Deutsche Bank initiated coverage of Nexon with a 'hold' rating and a target price of 1,400 yen.

-Nomura Securities, Morgan Stanley and Goldman Sachs were joint global coordinators for the IPO, while Barclays Capital was bookrunner on the international tranche. ($1 = 77.8450 Japanese yen)

-(Additional reporting by Liana B. Baker in New York, Mari Saito, Hirotoshi Sugiyama and Hideyuki Sano; Editing by Ian Geoghegan, Dave Zimmerman)
+Nomura Securities, Morgan Stanley and Goldman Sachs were joint global coordinators for the IPO, while Barclays Capital was bookrunner on the international tranche.
+(Additional reporting by Mari Saito, Hirotoshi Sugiyama and Hideyuki Sano; Editing by Ian Geoghegan)